Peanuts: 13 Health Benefits, Nutrition, And Possible Side Effects

 10. May Help Protect Against Alzheimer’s Disease

 Foods that are rich in niacin – like peanuts – may protect against Alzheimer’s disease and age-related cognitive decline (32).
-Peanuts are an excellent source of niacin and vitamin E, both of which have been shown to protect against Alzheimer’si XA neurologic disorder that starts slowly and progressively worsens, affecting memory, thinking, and behavior. disease.
+Peanuts are an excellent source of niacin and vitamin E, both of which have been shown to protect against Alzheimer’si A neurologic disorder that starts slowly and progressively worsens, affecting memory, thinking, and behavior. disease.
 A study conducted on 4000 people aged 65 years and older found that niacin from food slows down the rate of cognitive decline (11).

 11. May Promote Skin Health

 As per anecdotal evidence, peanut consumption may protect your skin from sunburn and damage.
 The vitamin E, magnesium, and zinc found in peanuts may fight bacteria and make your skin glow.
-Beta-carotenei XA precursor of vitamin A that promotes eye health, strengthens skin’s defenses against UV rays, and reduces risk of certain cancers. , an antioxidant and anti-inflammatory compound available in peanuts, may help also improve skin health.
+Beta-carotenei A precursor of vitamin A that promotes eye health, strengthens skin’s defenses against UV rays, and reduces risk of certain cancers. , an antioxidant and anti-inflammatory compound available in peanuts, may also help improve skin health.
 However, research in this aspect is limited.

 12. May Improve Hair Health